Tutorial: Migrate SQL Server to an Azure SQL Database managed instance offline using DMS

 To complete this tutorial, you need to:

-Create an Azure Virtual Network (VNET) for the Azure Database Migration Service by using the Azure Resource Manager deployment model, which provides site-to-site connectivity to your on-premises source servers by using either ExpressRoute or VPN.
+Create an Azure Virtual Network (VNet) for the Azure Database Migration Service by using the Azure Resource Manager deployment model, which provides site-to-site connectivity to your on-premises source servers by using either ExpressRoute or VPN.
 Learn network topologies for Azure SQL Database managed instance migrations using the Azure Database Migration Service.
+For more information about creating a VNet, see the Virtual Network Documentation, and especially the quickstart articles with step-by-step details.

 - Target database endpoint (for example, SQL endpoint, Cosmos DB endpoint, and so on)